-The largest component of Empire's investments and other operations segment is its 41.5 percent (40.3 percent fully diluted) equity accounted interest in Crombie REIT.
+The largest component of Empire's investments and other operations segment is its 41.5% (41.5% fully diluted) equity accounted interest in Crombie REIT.
 Crombie REIT began in 2006 with the transfer of an initial portfolio of properties from Empire subsidiaries, with Empire maintaining a significant ownership interest.